gchure/phd/docs/src/chapter_02/section_05_results.md

 binding energy of $\Delta\varepsilon_{RA}=-17.7\,k_B T$ (see supplemental Chapter 6).

-To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
+&nbsp;&nbsp;&nbsp;&nbsp;To ensure that the agreement between our predictions and data is not an accident of the strain we used to perform our fitting, we also inferred $K_A$ and $K_I$ from each of the other strains.
 As discussed in the Materials \& Methods and @Fig:induction_predictions, the inferred values of $K_A$ and